Fl0W97/test-environment_js/README.md

 - undo save button, when highscore is saved CHECK

 - adjust css design -->
-- optimize user flow --> add introduction text & add 3Sec. between questions: setTimeout('', 3000);
+- optimize user flow --> add introduction text & add 3Sec. between questions: setTimeout('', 3000); NO
 - explain limitation of local storage in readme.md.
 High score can be manipulated
 - improve code quality --> ??
 - show steps in console console.log --> delete at the end